 Better Renting is building a community of renters working together for stable, affordable, and liveable homes.
-With more Australians locked out of home-ownership, more of us are renting, and renting for longer.
-But renters don't enjoy the same rights and protections as home-owners.
-We can't all own a house - but we should all be able to rent a home.
+With more Australians locked out of homeownership, more of us are renting, and renting for longer.
+But renters are denied the rights and protections of homeowners.
+We can't all own a house — but we should all be able to rent a home.

 Lani Perlesz - Chair